pkarsy/tasmota-level/heater/README.md

 - **Always have backup safety mechanisms** - Mechanical thermostats, thermal fuses, etc.
 - **Test thoroughly** before relying on this system
 - **Never leave heaters unattended** - Software can fail, sensors can break
-- **The 1-hour timeout is NOT a substitute** for proper thermal protection
+- **The 1-hour timeout is NOT a substitute** for proper thermal protection/monitoring

 **By using this code, you accept full responsibility for any damage, injury, or fire that may occur.**